 It wasn’t easy.
 There were plenty of challenges in making this lean bendy body become a 140.6 mile machine.

-I believe yoga gave me an edge as a first timer, and that it can make a difference for you too, whatever your goals are.
+I believe my daily yoga practice and nutritional awareness gave me an edge as a first timer, and that it can make a difference for you too, whatever your goals are.

 Maybe you’ve got annoying niggles, aches or injuries that are getting in the way of consistent quality training.